tylermorganwall/MusaMasterclass/MusaMasterclass.md

 Although our underlying matrix data is rectangular, we aren’t limited to rectangular 3D plots.
-Any entry in the matrix that has a value of `NA` will be sliced out of the matrix.
-Here, we slice out just the bathymetric from the `montereybay` dataset.
+Any entry in the matrix that has a value of `NA` will be sliced out of the visualization.
+Here, we slice out just the undersea data from the `montereybay` dataset.
 We still use the full matrix to calculate the hillshade and shadows, but pass the sliced elevation matrix to `plot_3d()`:

 ``` r
 mont_bathy = montereybay